HOME > SNACKS & NIBBLES

 - 1/4 teaspoon ground black pepper

 - 4 tablespoons finely chopped fresh rosemary

-- Combine together the flour, chopped rosemary leaves, pepper, salt and sugar in a medium bowl.
+- Combine together the flour, salt, black ground pepper and chopped rosemary leaves in a medium bowl.

-- Make a well in the centre of flours and add the water and olive oil then gradually stir until a dough forms.
+- Make a well in the centre of flour and add the water and olive oil then gradually stir until a dough forms.
 Let the dough rest for about 10 minutes.

-- Divide the dough into 10-12 pieces (size of walnut) and roll each piece as thin as possible.
+- Divide the dough into 10-12 pieces (size of large walnut) and roll each piece as thinly as possible.
 The secret of rolling this thin is to keep your rolling pin and work surface well floured, otherwise the dough will stick to the surface.
-You will need bake in two batches.
+You will need bake in several batches.

-- Transfer rolled dough pieces to prepared baking tray and bake for 8-10 minutes, but check periodically to make sure it's not getting too brown.
+- Transfer rolled dough pieces to prepared baking sheet and bake for 8-10 minutes, but check periodically to make sure it's not getting too brown.
 Bake until pale golden and browned in spots.
-Turn the oven off and let the crackers sit in the oven for 1 hour to really dry out and get crispy.
+Remove the sheet from the oven and transfer the crackers to cooling rack.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.